SherineAwad/multiomicsGRN/README.md

 ![Cell Topic LI](scenicOuts/topics/cell_topic_li.png)

+# SCENIC+ Binarisation Step Interpretation

+## What the plots show

+- **Each subplot** = one topic (e.g., Topic 1, Topic 2, … Topic 20).
+- **X-axis** = standardized probability of that topic in a given cell (range: 0–1).
+  - Higher probability → stronger association of the cell with the topic.
+- **Y-axis** = number of cells with that probability.
+  - Each subplot is a histogram of topic activity across cells.
+- **Red dashed vertical line** = binarisation threshold.
+  - Cells **to the right** of the line are considered *selected* (active for that topic).
+  - Cells **to the left** are not.
+- **“Selected = N”** = how many cells passed the threshold for that topic.

+---

+## How to interpret the plots

+- **Topics with sharp right tails** (e.g., Topic 1, 3, 6, 13, 18, 19):
+  - Most cells have low probabilities; only a subset passes the threshold.
+  - → These topics are active in **specific subsets of cells** (likely distinct cell states or regulatory programs).

+- **Topics with broad or bimodal distributions** (e.g., Topic 5, 9, 11, 15, 17):
+  - Many cells span medium to high probabilities.
+  - Threshold selects a large fraction of cells.
+  - → These topics may represent **widespread regulatory programs** across multiple cell types.

+- **Topics with flatter/noisy distributions** (e.g., Topic 7, 10, 14, 20):
+  - Fewer cells clearly pass the threshold.
+  - → These may be **weaker or less biologically meaningful topics**, or background noise.

+---

+✅ **Key point:** Binarisation converts probabilistic topic-cell associations into a clear 0/1 matrix (active vs. inactive), enabling downstream SCENIC+ analyses.

 > ## 🔹 13.
 Differential Accessibility (DAR) Analysis Step

 This step identifies **differentially accessible regions (DARs)** between groups of cells, such as cell types or clusters.